-How To Charge Retail Sales Tax (RST) in Manitoba
+How To Charge Retail Sales Tax in Manitoba

 RST Tax and Your Small Business

-If you own a retail business in the province of British Columbia, Saskatchewan, Quebec, or Manitoba, you must charge provincial sales tax on items sold (unless the item is exempt) in addition to the federal Goods and Services Tax (GST.
-That is because these provinces have not integrated their provincial taxes with the GST, unlike other provinces such as Ontario which charge a single Harmonized Sales Tax (HST).
+If you own a retail business in the province of British Columbia (BC), Saskatchewan, Quebec or Manitoba, you must charge provincial sales tax (PST) on all items sold, unless exempt, in addition to the federal goods and services tax (GST.
+Unlike other Canadian provinces, these provinces have not yet integrated their provincial taxes with the GST.
+Provinces such as Ontario charge a single harmonized sales tax (HST).

-In Manitoba, the Retail Sales Tax owing is calculated based on the selling price of the article before GST has been applied.
+In Manitoba, the RST owing is calculated based on the selling price of the article before GST has been applied.
 For example, you are charging $24.95 for a stained glass ornament.

 |Stained glass ornament||$24.95||1||$24.95|

-You are responsible for collecting the Retail Sales Tax for sales within Manitoba.
+You are responsible for collecting RST for sales within Manitoba.
 However, you don't need to charge sales tax for items shipped to another province or the United States.
-Be sure, though, that you keep all your bills of lading and other shipping documents to prove that this was an out-of-province sale.)
+Be sure, though, that you keep all your bills of lading and other shipping documents to prove that this was an out-of-province sale.

-You remit the Retail Sales Tax you collect to the province.
-The first step is to register as a vendor.
-In Manitoba, this means that you fill out an RST Application for Registration.
-You can do this online through the Manitoba Finance website or by filling out a paper application form which you can get at any Manitoba Tax Division office.
+Once RST is collected, you must remit it to the province.
+To do this, you must first be registered as a vendor.
+In Manitoba, you are required fill out an RST Application for Registration form, which can be accomplished online through the Manitoba Finance website or by filling out a paper application form that you can get at any Manitoba Tax Division office.
 Registration as a provincial sales tax vendor is free.

-Note that unlike the GST, there is no Small Supplier classification for the Retail Sales Tax.
-In other words, even if your sales are small, if you're selling taxable goods and/or services, you must obtain a Vendor's Permit and report your Retail Sales taxes.
+Note that unlike the GST, there is no Small Supplier classification for the RST.
+In other words, even if your sales are small, if you're selling taxable goods or services, you must obtain a vendor's permit and report your RST.